SalenSH/-Un-Immersive-Textures/(Un)Immersive Textures/readme.txt

+Special thanks to:
-Special thanks to PodeCaradox for his Gm1 converter tool, which i mostly use.
+PodeCaradox for his Gm1 converter tool, which i mostly use.
+Steinhauer, who helped me with the crennels and interface files.
+Wama 30 for the idea of the wooden textures.
+And all the others who gave me ideas.
+Firefly, who made such an amazing an longlasting game.